Validation Cloud Secures $10M Lead to Scale AI for Web3 from True Global Ventures

 About True Global Ventures, TGV

 TGV 4 Plus Fund invests in AI and blockchain-driven companies globally.
-TGV backs visionary entrepreneurs in sectors including AI, entertainment, technology infrastructure and financial services in early stages and beyond Series B.
+TGV backs visionary entrepreneurs in sectors including AI, entertainment, technology infrastructure, and financial services in the early stages and beyond Series B.

 Share this article